Learn how to configure email node, design emails, set up custom domains, and more.

 The outbound email node waits for failures for 10 minutes before a 'sent' outcome is determined.
 This wait time is configurable, and exists to cater for the inconsistencies in email client failure / delivery reporting.

-If the email is opened or a link within is clicked by a recipient, a 'sent' outcome is determined immediately.
+If a link within the email is clicked by a recipient, a 'sent' outcome is determined immediately.

-The experience will continue on this path if no failure notifications are received within the default wait time of 10 minutes, or immediately if the email is opened or a link is clicked.
-An opened or clicked email event is confirmation that the email was sent successfully.
+The experience will continue on this path if no failure notifications are received within the default wait time of 10 minutes, or immediately if a link is clicked.
+A link clicked email event is confirmation that the email was sent successfully.

 Wait time configuration for sent path